saguileran/birdsongs/README.md

 </center>
 -->

-The PDF of the thesis is located in the `dissertation` brach of this repository, <a href="https://github.com/saguileran/birdsongs/blob/dissertation/main.pdf">Design, development, and evaluation of a computational physical model to generate synthetic birdsongs from recorded samples</a>.
+The PDF documentof the bachelor's thesis is stored in the `dissertation` brach of this repository, <a href="https://github.com/saguileran/birdsongs/blob/dissertation/main.pdf">Design, development, and evaluation of a computational physical model to generate synthetic birdsongs from recorded samples</a>.

 <p align="center">
   <img src="https://github.com/saguileran/birdsongs/blob/gh-pages/assets/img/cover.jpg" width="300" height="400">